jacekturek/RELATIONAL_SIG_DATABASE/development_model.md

 - Waterfall model is possible
 I will describe the fearures of the waterfall model in the context of this project.

-> Marketable model seem to be the waterfall model.
+> Marketable model seems to be the waterfall model.
 In other procject I will copy this approach.